nlenno1/nick-lennon-drummer-ms1/README.md

 ### Header
 - Company logo - establishes the website identity and doubles as the home button for only the phone breakpoint
-- Navbar links with icons provides easy navigation to the desired information.
+- Navbar links, with icons, provide easy navigation to any desired information.
-- Fix Navbar to the top of the screen to allow quick navigation at all times
+- Having the Navbar fixed to the top of the screen, allows quick navigation at all times.
-- Contact Modal to display all needed contact information quickly and giving the user a quick way to send the client an email.
+- Contact Modal to display all contact information quickly, giving the user a quick way to send the client an email.
 ### Footer
-- Footer reinforces the contact information to support the Contact Modal (until contact page is implemented on next release)
+- Footer reinforces the contact information to support the Contact Modal (until contact page is implemented on next release).
 - Footer email address is a link to open the users email software with a preformed email ready to edit and send to make contact easier.
-- Sign Up For Newsletter (not currently linked to a mailing server but it will be implemented on next release)
+- Sign Up For Newsletter (not currently linked to a mailing server but it will be implemented on next release).
-- Site Map (only on Desktop breakpoint) to allow easier access to specific information and some exploration
+- Site Map (only on Desktop breakpoint) to allow easier access to specific information and some exploration.
 ### index.html
-- Hero Image - A strong image to welcome the user to the website while confirming where the user has arrived at
+- Hero Image - A strong image to welcome the user to the website while confirming what the website is about.
-- What I Do - quick navigation to the secondary topics of information
+- What I Do - quick navigation to the secondary topics of information.
-- Gallery - Gives the user a brief visual overview of the clients experience
+- Gallery - Gives the user a brief visual overview of the clients experience.
-- Upcoming Performances - Future performance details with links to ticket sales websites with a hover feature at the desktop breakpoint to reveal an image of the performance venue behind the card
+- Upcoming Performances - Future performance details, provided on cards, with links to the ticket sales websites and background images of the performance venues, with a hover feature to provide a solid background behind the text to make it stand out more.
-- Live Performance Video - showcases a previous performance to encourage the user to buy tickets
+- Live Performance Video - showcases previous performances for entertainment and to encourage the user to buy tickets.
 ### about-me.html
-- About Me - Profile picture with biography to give in depth information about the clients background in their field
+- About Me - Profile picture with biography to give in depth information about the client's background and experience.
-- Career highlights - A timeline element to give the user an overview of the important points from the clients career if they don't want to read the biography
+- Career highlights - A timeline element to give the user an overview of the important points from the clients career if they don't want to read the entire biography.
 - Studio Credits - Cover art of previous recording work.
-Each images will link to Spotify to allow the user to listen to the music.
+Each image will link to Spotify to allow the user to listen to the music.
 Images have a hover feature to show the name of the song for the desktop breakpoint.
-Audio samples are also available underneath the album images using Sound cloud.
+Some different audio samples are also available underneath the album images using Soundcloud, which also provides another link for the user to discover more of the clients work.
-- Basic CV Download - A stripped down CV PDF download to allow recruiters to retain a copy of it for future reference
+- Basic CV Download - A stripped down CV PDF download to allow recruiters to retain a copy of it for future reference.
 ### lessons.html
 - Lesson Video Advert - A short advert for the clients tutoring service.
 The video plays but muted to draw the user in but all the important information is displayed on the screen in text.
 - Lessons Overview - A revision of the main points from the video with clear icons to enable faster understanding with the contact email link to facilitate quick messaging if the user wants to get in touch.
-- Testimonials - Short statements from current pupils or pupil's parents to persuade users to sign up for a lesson
+- Testimonials - Short testimonial statements from current pupils or pupil's parents to persuade users to sign up for a lesson.
-- Example lesson - A short video lesson to act as an example of the clients services with a brief introduction and a download link to supporting documentation
+- Example lesson - A short video lesson to act as an example of the clients services with a brief introduction and a download link to supporting documentation.

 ## Features Left to Implement
-* Why take Up Drumming - A section to inform the user about the many positive aspects to learning how to play the drums
+* Why take Up Drumming - A section to inform the user about the many positive aspects to learning how to play the drums.
-* Endorses Section - A section to inform the user about what products the client uses therefore encouraging the potential student or fellow musician to use the same product which could lead to opening avenues for company collaborations
+* Endorses Section - A section to inform the user about what products the client uses therefore encouraging the potential student or fellow musician to use the same product which could lead to opening avenues for company collaborations.
-* Contact page - A new page with several contact options
+* Contact page - A new page with several contact options.
-* Mailing server - For the mailing list sing up and subscription to newsletter
+* Mailing server - For the mailing list sing up and subscription to newsletter.
-* Online store - To give the client the ability to sell merchandise and music directly to the user
+* Online store - To give the client the ability to sell merchandise and music directly to the user.

 [Back to top](#nick-lennon---drummer)